RedSummit1/Data-Science-Project-CTP-2023/README.md

 It is advised that you create a virtural enviorment to prevent side effects on you local machine.
 To deploy the app locally, use python```streamlit run Objective.py```

-This app is also delpoyed on the web for your convinence as well.
+This app is also deployed on the web for your convinence as well.

 [App](https://fraud-detection-model--jonathan-shields-anthony-poon-evan-perez.streamlit.app/)